Murphy6595/BUS446_StatSquad/README.md

 ## Business Case Report

-You can find the full project report in the `Final_Report.pdf` or `Business_Report.md` file in this repository.
+You can find the full project report in the `Drive For Show Putt For Dough.pdf` or `Business_Report.md` file in this repository.

 ### Report Includes:
 - Project objectives and business case